-The Portfolio Managers receive compensation from our Adviser in the form of a base salary plus a bonus.
-Each Portfolio Manager's base salary is determined by a review of salary surveys for persons with comparable experience who are serving in comparable capacities in the industry.
+The Portfolio Manager's base salary is determined by a review of salary surveys for persons with comparable experience who are serving in comparable capacities in the industry.
 Each Portfolio Manager's base salary is set and reviewed yearly.
 Like all employees of the Adviser, a Portfolio Manager's bonus is tied to the post-tax performance of the Adviser and the entities that it advises.
 A Portfolio Manager's bonus increases or decreases when the Adviser's income increases or decreases.
 The Adviser's income, in turn, is directly tied to the management and incentive fees earned in managing its investment funds, including Gladstone Capital.
 Pursuant to the Advisory Agreement, the Adviser receives a base management fee and an incentive fee based on net investment income in excess of the hurdle rates and capital gains as set out in the Advisory Agreement.
 During the fiscal years ended September 30, 2021, 2020 and 2019, we incurred net fees of approximately \$11.5 million, \$7.8 million and \$9.6 million, respectively, to our Adviser under the Advisory Agreement.
-See "Business - Transactions with Related Parties - Investment Advisory and Management Agreement?' in Part I, Item 1 of our most recent Annual Report on Form10-K for the fiscal year ended September 30, 2021.
+See "Business - Transactions with Related Parties - Investment Advisory and Management Agreement" in Part I, Item 1 of our most recent Annual Report on Form 10-K for a full discussion of how such fees are computed and paid.
+A discussion regarding the basis for the Board of Directors approving the Advisory Agreement is available in our Annual Report on Form 10-K for the fiscal year ended September 30, 2021.